gbv/login-server/README.md

 - Please do not skip the pre-commit hook when committing your changes.
 - If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

+Executing `npm run mongodb` will start a temporary MongoDB database for testing and development.

 ### Publish
 **For maintainers only**